Research Article

 Abstract

-Background: One of the most prevalent procedures involving general anaesthesia (GA) is endotracheal intubation, which can lead to a variety of airway complications.
+Background: One of the most prevalent procedures involving general anesthesia (GA) is endotracheal intubation, which can lead to a variety of airway complications.
 Patients undergoing GA with tracheal intubation may experience a common complication, known as postoperative sore throat (POST).
-This study was undertaken to evaluate and compare the efficacy between nebulized ketamine and dexmedetomidine administered preoperatively in alleviating POST.
+We conducted this study to assess and compare the effectiveness of preoperatively administered nebulized ketamine and dexmedetomidine in alleviating POST.

-Methods: Patients were randomized into two groups with 151 patients in each group.
-Group-K patients were nebulized with ketamine 50mg (1ml) with 3ml normal saline, while Group-D patients were nebulized with dexmedetomidine 50mcg (0.5ml) with 3.5ml normal saline, preoperatively.
+Methods: We randomly divided the patients into two groups, each containing 151 patients.
+Group-K patients were nebulized with 50 mg (1 ml) with 3 ml normal saline, while Group-D patients were nebulized with dexmedetomidine 50 mcg (0.5 ml) with 3.5 ml normal saline, preoperatively.
 GA was administered 15 min post-nebulization.
-POST was graded at 4,6,12 and 24h after extubation; on a four-point scale (0-3).
-The statistical analysis was performed using statistical package for social science (SPSS) software version 17.0.
+POST was graded at 4, 6, 12, and 24 h after extubation on a four-point scale (0-3).
+The statistical analysis was performed using the Statistical Package for the Social Sciences (SPSS) software version 17.0.

-Results: In the present study, the overall incidence of POST was 32.5%.
-POST was experienced by 39 patients (25.8%) in ketamine and 59 patients (39.1%) in dexmedetomidine group (P value=0.014) at 4h, following extubation.
-Significantly higher incidence of POST in dexmedetomidine group was noticed as compared to ketamine group (P value <0.05).
-But, at 6h, 12h and 24h, the difference was not statistically significant between the two groups.
-A significantly larger percentage of cases in dexmedetomidine group had more severe POST than in ketamine group, at 4h following extubation (p-value <0.05).
-There was no significant rise in systolic and diastolic blood pressure in either groups.
-However ketamine group had a significantly higher mean heart rate after extubation compared to dexmedetomidine group.
+Results: In the present study, the overall incidence of POST was 32.5%. among which 39 patients (25.8%) in the ketamine group and 59 patients (39.1%) in the dexmedetomidine group experienced POST at 4h, following extubation (P value=0.014).
+A significantly higher incidence of POST in the dexmedetomidine group was noticed as compared to the ketamine group (P value < 0.05).
+But, at 6h, 12h, and 24h, the difference was not statistically significant between the two groups.
+A significantly larger percentage of cases in the dexmedetomidine group had more severe POST than in the ketamine group, at 4h following extubation (p-value <0.05).
+There was no significant rise in systolic and diastolic blood pressure in either group.
+However, the ketamine group had a significantly higher mean heart rate after extubation compared to the dexmedetomidine group.

 [1] Gauchan S, Thapa C, Yadav R, Bhandari S. Postoperative sore throat among patients following general anaesthesia with endotracheal intubation in a tertiary care centre.
 J Nepal Med Assoc.
 2024; 62(269): 1-4.